qdrant/demo-code-search/README.md

 In the properly structured codebase, both module and file names should carry some additional information about the semantics of that piece of code.
-For example, the `upsert` function is defined in the `InvertedIndexRam` struct, which is a part of the `inverted_index`, what indicates that it is a part of the inverted index implementation stored in memory, what is unclear from the function name itself.
+For example, the `upsert` function is defined in the `InvertedIndexRam` struct, which is a part of the `inverted_index`, which indicates that it is a part of the inverted index implementation stored in memory.
+It is unclear from the function name itself.

 > If you want to see how the conversion is implemented in general, please check the `textify` function in the `code_search.index.textifier` module.